-Figure 4. a, Amplitude of normalised white-line peak of Pt L3-edge operando XANES spectra (black) and the corresponding catalytic activity (red) at different potentials.
-Log(j) is calculated using relatively stable current density at the end of each CA test. b, Coordination number of Pt-N, Pt-Cl and Pt-Pt fitting paths for operando EXAFS data of Pt single-site complex at selected potentials by 0 V. Error bars in (b) represent the uncertainties of fitting results. c, Contribution of different paths (Pt-N, Pt-Cl and Pt-Pt) to fit the corresponding EXAFS spectra.
-The details of the fitting results shown in K-space and R-space can be found in Supplementary Figure S11. d, Proposed schematic model for the evolution of (Pt/Ani/Ar) sample from single-site complex to subnanoclusters based on the operando EXAFS analysis (grey, Pt; green, Cl; blue, N; black, carbon; white, H).
+Figure 4. (a) Amplitude of the normalized white-line peak of the Pt L_3 -edge operando XANES spectra (black) and corresponding catalytic activity (red) at different potentials.
+Log(j) is calculated using a relatively stable current density at the end of each CA test. (b) Coordination number of Pt-N, Pt-Cl, and Pt-Pt fitting paths for operando EXAFS data of the Pt single-site complex at selected potentials by 0 V. Error bars in b represent the uncertainties of the fitting results. (c) Contribution of different paths (Pt-N, Pt-Cl, and Pt-Pt) to fit the corresponding EXAFS spectra.
+Details of the fitting results shown in K-space and R-space are found in Figure S13. (d) Proposed schematic model for the evolution of the (Pt/Ani/Ar) sample from a single-site complex to subnanoclusters based on the operando EXAFS analysis (gray, Pt; green, Cl; blue, N; black, carbon; white, H).